Weelorum/Weelorum-Kotlin-Style-Guide/README.md

 It is possible to get Android Studio to adhere to these style guidelines, via a rather complex sequence of menus.
 To make it easier, we've provided a coding style that can be imported into Android Studio.

-The file can be found [here](https://koenig-media.raywenderlich.com/uploads/2018/03/rwstyle.xml_.zip).
+The file can be found in current GIT.

 To install the file, open Android Studio Settings and go to **Editor > Code Style > Kotlin**, then click the gear menu and choose **Import Scheme...**.